-The quirky and vibrant City of Bristol was recently voted the best place to live in the UK.
+The quirky and vibrant City of Bristol has recently been voted as the best place to live in the UK.
 It’s easy to see why when it’s full of uber cool cafes, colourful streets, a lively harbour, foodie finds, funky street art, craft beers and independent shops, this is one seriously happening city.
 I spent a weekend exploring Bristol and have created a nifty little guide of things to see, do and of course eat, in Bristol, so that you are best informed on how to spend a weekend in Bristol.Bristol full of uber cool cafes, colourful streets, a lively harbour, foodie finds, funky street art, craft beers and independent shops.
 Click To Tweet

-Seek out Street Art
+Seek out Bristol Street Art

 Bristol has some incredible, cutting-edge street art to be found when you go and scour its streets.
 Book a street art tour or take yourself on a trip down side streets and into hip parts of Bristol.Bristol has some incredible, cutting-edge street art to be found when you go and scour its streets.
 Click To Tweet